OlympusDAO/olympus-frontend/README.md

 └── views/        // Individual Views
 ```

-### Working with language files
+### Application translation

 Olympus uses linguijs to manage translation. https://github.com/lingui/js-lingui

-The language files are located in `src/locales`
+The language files are located in a submodule deployed in `src/locales/translations`.
+This submodule points to the olympus translation repository: https://github.com/OlympusDAO/olympus-translations

-- Use `yarn lingui:extract` to scan the code for new translatable entries add them to the po files
-- Use `yarn lingui:compile` to compile the po files into the javascript files actually used by the application
+In order to mark text for translation you can use:
+- The <Trans> component in jsx templates eg. `<Trans>Translate me!</Trans>`
+- The t function in javascript code and jsx templates. ``` t`Translate me` ```

+When new texts are created or existing texts are modified in the application please leave a message in the OlympusDao app-translation channel for the translators to translate them.

 ## 🚀 Deployment